 Explanation: D05.11 is a billable diagnosis code used to specify a medical diagnosis of intraductal carcinoma in place of right breast and is not an HCC in Version 24 or Version 28.

-Question 3: Encounter note: Blood pressure elevated at 153/58 which we continue to monitor.
+Question 3: Here is an encounter note: Blood pressure elevated at 153/58 which we continue to monitor.
 Counseled on reducing carbs and sweets and to increase activity such as walking daily.
 Continues to smoke.
 Started Wellbutrin for smoking cessation.
 Blood sugars are stable with a recent A1C of 6.6%.
 Followed by Oncology for breast cancer.
 Medication List: Crestor, Lisinopril, ASA, Anastrozole, metoprolol, Omega 3, Wellbutrin, Eliquis, Metformin and Sertraline.
 Provider documented active breast cancer, status post mastectomy, followed by oncology.
 What is the status of the breast cancer?

 1. Active